 Becoming a member in 4-H can take you places you have never been before!
 4-H members make new friends, learn new things and gain new skills that will last a lifetime.
 If you are between 5 and 19 years of age you can become a 4-H member.

 What will I do in 4-H?
 4-H members choose projects that interest them.
 There are more than 150 4-H projects to choose from.
 Members attend regular meetings, are involved in public speaking and community service activities, and can serve as a club officer.
-They may also want to participate in county events such as 4-H Camp or the Ontario County Fair.
+They may also want to participate in 4-H events, Public Presentations, Ontario County and New York State Fair or attend 4-H Camp Bristol Hills.

 How much does it cost to join 4-H?
-Joining 4-H clubs costs very little – only $15/year for each member, with a maximum of $45/family.
+Joining 4-H clubs costs very little – only $25/year for each member, with a maximum of $65/family.
 Individual clubs may charge dues to cover expenses, and some project areas, such as photography and livestock, may require a small investment for supplies and equipment.
 Clubs may get involved in 2 annual fundraisers that help raise money for their clubs.

 When I join 4-H, do my parents have to become leaders?
 Parents don't have to become 4-H leaders when you join 4-H, but most leaders appreciate the assistance of parents or other adults.
 This help can range from being a project leader, to driving members to activities, to supplying refreshments for a meeting.